 Career and technical education programs are dedicated to preparing young people to manage the dual roles of family member and wage earner.
-Career and technical programs enable students to gain entry- level employment in a high-sill, high-wage job and/or continue their education.
+Career and technical programs enable students to gain entry- level employment in a high-skill, high-wage job and/or continue their education.

 In Texas, the primary responsibility for providing career and technical education at the postsecondary level has been given to the community colleges.
 Hill College has accepted the responsibility for providing high quality career and technical education programs that are specifically tailored to meet the needs of people in the geographic area served by the college.